ShuaCoronel/7OOP/README.md

   ---
 ### FUN FACTS ABOUT ME
-- <small>There's no fun thing about me, I felt like I am just a superflous person who only contributes to the carbon footprint in the world :skull_and_crossbones:<small>
+- <small>There's no fun thing about me, I felt like I am just a superflous person who only contributes to the carbon footprint in the world :skull_and_crossbones:</small>